How therapy helps with limerence and non-monogamy

 1. Managing Intense Emotions

 Limerence can trigger powerful emotions, such as euphoria, anxiety, and even despair, especially when the feelings are unreciprocated or uncertain.
 In non-monogamous relationships, these emotions can become magnified as individuals navigate multiple connections.
 The intense focus on one person can lead to feelings of neglect or jealousy in other relationships, causing strain and emotional turbulence.
+Your therapist can help you process these emotions as they may feel dsiruptive or overwhelming.

 2. Balancing Multiple Attachments